Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

-This operator is non-zero, since~$q_m \neq 0$ in a Coulomb phase.
-Thus we learn that the linear combination~$q_m U(1)_f - q_f U(1)_m$ remains unbroken, without a NGB.
+The corresponding symmetry~$q_m U(1)_f - q_f U(1)_m$ thus remains unbroken.
 This is precisely the stabilizer group of the condensing monopole with charges~$q_f, q_m$.
-The simple reason for all of this is that there are two~$U(1)$ symmetries, but a single photon can only serve as NGB for one linear combination of them.\footnote{~Here it is crucial to assume that the photon is the only massless particle as long as~$m \neq 0$, as will prove in section~\ref{section:strongVafaWitten} below.} Note that this general discussion applies to the large-$m$ Coulomb phase (with~$m > 0$), where ~$q_f = q_m = 1$ and~$U(1)_- = \frac{1}{2}( U(1)_m - U(1)_f)$ is unbroken, in agreement with~\eqref{unbrokenqfqm1}.
+The simple reason is that there are two~$U(1)$ symmetries, but only one photon that can serve as NGB.
+Note that this general discussion applies to the large-$m$ Coulomb phase (with~$m > 0$), where ~$q_f = q_m = 1$ and~$U(1)_- = \frac{1}{2}( U(1)_m - U(1)_f)$ is unbroken, in agreement with~\eqref{unbrokenqfqm1}.

-\paragraph{Summary:} The upshot of the preceding discussion is that the constraints of the Vafa-Witten theorems allow for two rather broad classes of scenarios, all of which must preserve~$\t\CT$ symmetry, as discussed around~\eqref{unbrokenCtT}: \begin{itemize} \item[1.)]
-The entire~$(U(1)_f \times U(1)_m)/\Z_2$ symmetry is unbroken.
-This scenario requires further degrees of freedom to match the anomaly~\eqref{U(1)anomalyii}.
-These can in principle be gapped or gapless, with suitably anomalous~$(U(1)_f \times U(1)_m)/\Z_2$ symmetry.
-A gapped example consistent with anomaly matching is discussed in section~\ref{section: TQFT deformation}. \item[2.)]
-The symmetries are spontaneously broken by a charge~$(q_f, q_m)$ monopole, leading to a Coulomb phase with an unbroken~$U(1)$ symmetry (the stabilizer group of the condensing monopole).
-While anomaly matching imposes a constraint on~$q_f$ and~$q_m$, it does not pin down the symmetry-breaking pattern uniquely. \end{itemize}